bmarquezchesko/lana-products/README.md

 TSHIRT       | Lana T-Shirt      |  20.00€
 MUG          | Lana Coffee Mug   |   7.50€
 ```

+With this fantastic API you will be able the following operations:
+- Create a new checkout basket
+- Add a product to a basket
+- Get the total amount in a basket
+- Remove the basket
+- Get all baskets already created.

 You could access to some specific discounts like:
 - **2x1 Promotion in PENs**